MthBarber/CV/README.md

 ## Work Experience

 Di9ital - Trainee Web Developer (Feb 2022 - Sept 2022)
-I am currently doing an internship at Di9ital, where I have been developing new skills and receiving mentorship.
+I was previously doing an internship at Di9ital, where I have been developing new skills and receiving mentorship.
 I have been working on creating my first fullstack applications with the following tools:
 - Javascript
 - React